sfa-siard/SiardApi/README.md

 For building the binaries, Java JDK (1.8 or higher), Ant, and Git must have been installed.

-Rename build.properties.template to build.properties and change the configuration to your needs - a sensible default is provided that should work on unix systems.
+Check `build.properties` and make changes according to your system.
+No special configuration should be necessary, if the java binaries are available in your `$PATH`.

 Generate Siard 2.1 classes from [metadata.xsd](./doc/specifications/metadata.xsd):
 ```bash